 With respect to written undertakings to be concluded between the parties to the cross-border transfer, the Board has published two public announcements:

-In July 2019, the Presidency of Republic of Turkey issued the Presidential Circular on Information and Communication Security Measures (the Circular), which specifically restricts the use of public cloud systems to store data by public sector entities.
+In July 2019, the Presidency of the Republic of Turkey issued the Presidential Circular on Information and Communication Security Measures, which specifically restricts the use of public cloud systems to store data by public sector entities.
 Among other things, with a particular emphasis on data localisation, the Circular provides for the following:

 - data of public institutions and organisations is not to be stored in cloud storing services, except for the private systems of public institutions or local service providers under the control of public institutions;

 - critical information and data, such as civil registration, health and communication information as well as genetic and biometric data, shall be stored domestically in a safe environment; and

 - enterprises authorised to provide communication services are obliged to establish an internet exchange point within Turkey.
 Furthermore, measures shall be taken and implemented to ensure that the domestic communication traffic shall not be taken outside of the country.

 As for sector-specific data localisation requirements, a categorisation as to whether (1) there is a data or information system localisation requirement (on-soil requirement) or (2) there is a power vested in the competent regulatory and supervisory authority to conduct on-site audits can be made.
 An on-soil requirement is considered to directly pose a barrier to the transfer of data outside of Turkey, whereas the latter solely obliges regulated entities to provide access to data upon being lawfully requested by the related authority.